 Wanna know what sort of financial genius cooked up such a great scheme?
 He was an accountant named Henry Daneault, and he used to work for the IRS!
 In 1985, his client Phillip Cappella won $2.7 million, paid out over 20 years, in the Massachusetts Megabucks.
 When tax time rolled around, Daneault and his client made up $65,000 in gambling losses to erase $20,000 in tax.
 Then his old employer the IRS came sniffing around.
 Uh oh, what now?
 He paid $500 to rent $200,000 worth of losing tickets for a month.
 It might have been a great idea if it had worked.
 Sadly, it did not, and Daneault and his client both wound up pleading guilty to fraud and serving time in jail.

 So now you know how to be a guaranteed loser.
 Want to know how to guarantee a win?
-Call us for a plan to pay less tax, the right way.
+Email us to pay less tax, the right way.
 Our strategies are all court-tested and IRS-approved.
 You won’t have to win the lottery — you’ll just feel like you did!